discourse/ddns-sd/README.md

     an exposed port in the container.
 Otherwise a warning will be logged, but the service instance will be registered.

+* **`DDNSSD_CHECKPOINT_SECONDS`**

+    *Default*: `0`

+    If set to a positive integer value, then the service will reconcile the expected v. existing records on that schedule.
+Otherwise it only happens when the service is first started.

 Each DNS service plugin may also have its own configuration variables that can be used to configure backend-specific items; see the description of your chosen service backend under "Support DNS Services", below, for more